What is total productive maintenance?

 3) Continuous improvement

 Also known as the Japanese term Kaizen, Continuous Improvement promotes the attitude of progressing towards zero losses and zero defects.
-Through small but continual tweaks to processes, the overall effectiveness and efficiency of the organization is developed.
+Through small but continual tweaks to processes, the overall effectiveness and efficiency of the organization are developed.

 4) Planned maintenance